grafov/go-playground/README.md

 Simple Emacs mode for local [Go language](http://golang.org) playground similar to [play.golang.org](http://play.golang.org).

-Web playground at play.golang.org nice idea.
-It has not requires setup and it executes your code in a restricted environment where you can't damage you system.
-But it apply many restrictions too.
+Web playground at play.golang.org is nice idea.
+It has not require setup and it executes your code in a restricted environment where you can't damage you system.
+But it brings many restrictions too.
 Local playground requres you to setup Go environment but if you developing in Go (or want to do it) you are anyway need setup `go-mode` and helper modes for working with code in a comfort way.